Skip to content

 There are Nightscout apps in your iPhone App Store that allow you to view the Nightscout site after you've configured it, or you can use a web browser to view the data.
 The app alone is not enough - you need to follow the steps to configure your own Nightscout site and obtain your specific Nightscout URL.

-• Nightscout is highly recommended for Loop users, especially those using Loop as caregivers
+• Nightscout is highly recommended for Loop users, especially for caregivers helping someone use Loop

 • Nightscout displays are often the easiest way to troubleshoot Loop settings if you are having problems and seeking input from others